Skip to content

 Upload an Audio File

-You may also upload a pre-recorded audio file to Word and then have it transcribe the recording.
-Make sure you’re signed into Microsoft Office 365 using the latest Chrome or MS Edge browser.
+You can also upload a pre-recorded audio file to Word and then have it transcribed.
+Ensure you are signed in to Microsoft Office 365 using the latest version of Chrome or Microsoft Edge browser.

 To upload an audio file, follow the steps below: